 Moving to Adelaide

-Furthermore, though Adelaide has been formerly singled out as the mainland capital city with the least significant economy, it has weathered the global financial crisis relatively well, and has billions of dollars of projects in the pipeline, many of them in the mining and defence industries.
-Thus expats on the market for a job in the city would do well to approach firms related to these sectors, as well as those in the healthcare, retail and social assistance sectors – disciplines that employ the largest workforce in the city.
+Furthermore, Adelaide has weathered the global financial crisis relatively well and has billions of dollars of projects in the pipeline, many of them in the mining and defence industries.
+Thus expats looking for work in the city would do well to approach firms related to these sectors, as well as those in the healthcare, retail and social assistance sectors – disciplines that employ the largest workforce in the city.

 Adelaide expat life is further enhanced by pleasant warm weather, very little traffic and accessible public transportation.
-Contrary to the idea of an old city with a struggling economy, the nightlife and entertainment in Adelaide remains edgy and hip.
+Contrary to the idea of an old city, the nightlife and entertainment in Adelaide remains edgy and hip.
 In fact, Adelaide is one of the few cities in the world that goes out of its way to draw foreigners to a destination with such a high quality of life.